menchelab/cartoGRAPHs_app/README.md

 # cartoGRAPHs application

 This repository is part of the project *menchelab/cartoGRAPHs*.
-It is a webbased network visualization framework complementing the manuscript "cartoGRAPHs - A Framework for Interpretable Network Visualizations".
+It contains a webbased network visualization framework complementing the manuscript "cartoGRAPHs - A Framework for Interpretable Network Visualizations".

 <p>&nbsp;</p>